dsohk/rancher-on-azure-workshop/docs/05-Continious-deployment-fleet.md

 ## Task 2 - Configure Git Repo

 In previous exercise, we have configured stateful application.
-In this exercise, you will configure a simple stateless web  application which will spin up 2 container Pod with Rancher logo.
+In this exercise, you will configure a simple stateless web  application **Hello-World**which will spin up 2 container Pod with Rancher logo.
 The application is available at GitHub.

 1. In Rancher UI > `Global Apps` > `Continous Delivery` > `Git Repos` click on `Create`
 2. Give a name to your Git Rep `Name`